DRIE - Dehydration Recognition In our Elders

-Identify an easy method that can signal when someone is in need of drinking more.
-We are doing this by interviewing people living in care homes who are interested in this study.
+Identify an easy method that can signal when someone needs to drink more.
+We are doing this by interviewing people living in care homes who are interested in taking part in this study.
 During the interview we assessed whether the care home resident was drinking enough by assessing their hydration status (measuring serum osmolality).
 We also carried out a set of tests commonly used by health care staff to assess for hydration status in older people, including squeezing the skin on the back of the hand (skin turgor), looking for tongue furrows, and checking urine colour.
 Using this information from 200 older people we identified a 3-stage method for identifying when older people are not drinking enough.
 This is the DRIE study.

 Find out more about the health effects of dehydration in people living in care homes.
-We are following up the people who took part in DRIE after one and two years to see what effect being dehydrated has on health, wellbeing and functional status.
+We are following up the people who took part in the DRIE study for two years to see what effect being dehydrated has on health, wellbeing and functional status.

-Find out how we can help people living in care homes to drink more, and to prevent dehydration and its consequences.
-We are doing this by systematically reviewing the research carried out on how to help people in care homes.
+Find out how we can help people living in care homes to drink more fluid.
+Drinking more prevents dehydration and its consequences.
+We are finding out how to help older people drink well by systematically finding and reviewing all the research carried out on how to help people in care homes.
 This is our systematic review on drinking.

 Talking to people living in care homes, their families, friends and care staff about drinking.
-We want to understand why people living in care homes may not drink enough fluids to remain healthy, so we are inviting people to take part in a focus group (a focussed discussion) to talk about what they think is the Thinking About Drinking study.
+We want to understand what helps people living in care homes to drink more fluid and why some people living in care homes may not drink enough to remain healthy.
+We are inviting people to take part in a focus group (a focussed discussion) to talk about these issues.
+This is the Thinking about Drinking study.

-Care home staff in our care homes will receive training in how to recognise the early stages of dehydration, and how to help older people to drink well.
-These care homes have taken part, or are taking part, in our research.
+Training for care home staff.
+Care home staff in our participating care homes will be offered training in how to recognise the early stages of dehydration, and how to help older people to drink well.

 Who is funding the research?

-This report is independent research arising from a Career Development Fellowship to Lee Hooper (NIHR-CDF-2011-04-025) supported by the National Institute for Health Research (NIHR).
+This website is reporting on independent research arising from a Career Development Fellowship to Lee Hooper (NIHR-CDF-2011-04-025) and PhD work by Diane Bunn.
+Both are supported by the National Institute for Health Research (NIHR).
 The views expressed in this website and related publications are those of the authors and not necessarily those of the NHS, the National Institute for Health Research or the Department of Health.